guiyumin/parallium/docs/Overview.md

-# ngengrid Overview
+# Parallium Overview

-**ngengrid** is a high-performance, local-first spreadsheet application powered by WebGPU.
+**Parallium** is a high-performance, local-first spreadsheet application powered by WebGPU.
 It is designed to handle large datasets efficiently by leveraging modern browser capabilities.

 ## Key Features